 Stock Awards

-Number of Shares or Number of Shares or Market Value of Equity Incentive Plan Equity Incenti

-Units of Stock That Shares or Units of Awards: Number of Awards: Market or

-Have Not Vested Stock That Have Not Unearned Shares, Payout Value of

-Vested Units or Other Rights Unearned Shares,

-That Have Not Vested Units or Other Rights

-(1) That Have Not Vested
+Name Number of Shares or Units of Stock That Have Not Vested Market Value of Shares or Units of Stock That Have Not Vested Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (1) Equity Incentive Plan Awards Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (2)

-Name (2)

 John H. Batten 137,522 \$2,076,582

 Jeffrey S. Knutson 55,129 \$832,448

 Dean J. Bratel 49,097 \$741,365

-- (1) Reflects the number of non-vested restricted stock awards, restricted stock unit awards, performance stock awards and performance stock unit awards that are scheduled to vest at various times between July 2019 and July 2021.
+(1) Reflects the number of non-vested restricted stock awards, restricted stock unit awards, performance stock awards and performance stock unit awards that are scheduled to vest at various times between July 2019 and July 2021.
 For awards granted in fiscal 2017, restricted shares are outstanding and are assumed to vest completely and performance shares were assumed to vest at 87.84% of target, as of June 30, 2019.
-For awards granted in fiscal 2018 and fiscal 2019 with Threshold/Target/Maximum payout levels, the figures presented assume a level of achievement between target and maximum for the awards granted in fiscal 2018 and a level of achievement between threshold and target for the awards granted in fiscal 2019. - (2) Values were calculated using \$15.10 per share, the closing price of the Corporation's common stock as of June 28, 2019, the last trading day of the fiscal year.
+For awards granted in fiscal 2018 and fiscal 2019 with Threshold/Target/Maximum payout levels, the figures presented assume a level of achievement between target and maximum for the awards granted in fiscal 2018 and a level of achievement between threshold and target for the awards granted in fiscal 2019.

+(2) Values were calculated using \$15.10 per share, the closing price of the Corporation's common stock as of June 28, 2019, the last trading day of the fiscal year.